HSE are not planning any major update to regulations this year but as always the devil is in the detail.

 As from 12 February there is an updated HSE approved first aid kit that complies with BS 8599 standards.
 If you are buying new first aid kits for your work premises the best thing is to buy the new ones. which have slight changes to the contents.
 You can, as always, do your own risk assessment and have kits made up to suit your particular work situation, but it may well be easier to buy standard BS complient kits which will suffice unless you have a particular risk that requires certain contents in your kits.
 Existing 'old' style first aid kits will still be available for a year and current ones are still accpetable.
 It is at the time of replacing the new ones should be considered.

-There is also a need for their work to be supervised to ensure that standards of operation and safety are not being compromised in the pursuit of efficiency and time scales.
+There is a need for their work employees to be supervised to ensure that standards of operation and safety are not being compromised in the pursuit of efficiency and time scales.
 Training for this type of work is based on management requirements and not operational skills as a machine operator.
 Are your managers and supervisors adequately trained for this type of work?
 If not get them trained, it is cheaper than a prosecution following an accident.